-- 1. Educational sessions should be provided in the halls of residence during orientation with refreshers throughout the year, particularly for first year students.
+- Educational sessions should be provided in the halls of residence during orientation with refreshers throughout the year, particularly for first year students.
 Students should be informed about dedicated services on campus, such as access to counsellors, student-driven support services, and the role of residential assistants (RAs); - 2.
 Establish a 'buddying system' for students paired with a 'buddy' or RA, where regular checkins and physical sightings are completed.
-The RA is educated on their role as a support person for students living in the halls of residence.
+The RA has received appropriate training and is educated on their role as a support person for students living in the halls of residence, ensuring they have the skillset to effectively support students.
 A component of this role may include supporting students with booking and attending health consultations on campus; - 3.
 Campus medical providers increase appointment availability after usual business hours and consider alternative methods of consultation.
 Support providers should deliver a safe, welcoming environment in the place of consultation for young people (e.g. increase availability of youth appropriate materials).